Operation Eagle Eye (United States): Background

-Operation Eagle Eye Launches (1964)
+Operation Eagle Eye (1964)

 The Republican National Committee announced its plan to conduct a nationwide ballot security program entitled "Operation Eagle Eye" in 1964.
 It was to be employed in the presidential election between Barry Goldwater and President Lyndon B. Johnson.

 At the time, Operation Eagle Eye was virtually unknown but a highly organized and financed effort by the Republican party to suppress minority voting.
 The RNC insisted it was necessary to protect the integrity of the American ballot and against voter fraud.
 "OEE" became the nation's first large-scale anti-voter fraud campaign where the Republican National Committee recruited tens of thousands of volunteers to show up at polling places, mostly in inner-cities, to challenge voter eligibility.
 In particular, whether the voter was able to read since literacy was a requirement to vote.
 The recruited poll watchers used a variety of tactics, including asking voters to read a portion of the Constitution, cameras, two-way radios, and calls to Republican-friendly sheriffs.
 This attempt to thwart electoral fraud by challenging voters at the polls only served to intimidate minorities and swing elections in favor of Republicans.

 Future Supreme Court Justice William Rehnquist was a prominent figure during the years of Operation Eagle Eye.
-He was a poll watcher with direct involvement in challenging voters at the polls as early as 1958.
+He was a poll watcher with direct involvement in challenging voters at the polls as early as 1958 in Arizona.
 Years later during Rehnquist's Senate confirmation hearings to become Chief Justice, a US District Attorney in Phoenix at the time testified that he had seen Rehnquist challenging black and hispanic voters at precincts in South Phoenix.
 Rehnquist denied any such involvement.
 However, his association with OEE remained a stain on his reputation despite being confirmed as Chief Justice in 1986.

 Another key figure in Operation Eagle Eye was Charles Barr, its National Director.
-He was responsible for employing "100,000 poll-watchers with the objective of challenging over a million voters",however, he denied any discriminatory practices.

-1964 Ballot Security Program Initiatives

-The General Outline of the 1964 Ballot Security Program included the following instructions:
+He said at the time that he expected "1.25 million voters to be either successfully challenged or discouraged from going to the polls", however he denied targeting voters by ethnicity.